The Green Path is an audio class. It’s a crash course into the deeper aspects of the forager’s world.

 You meet a plant, to paraphrase Basho, the Zen poet, “by sitting with plant”.

-He actually said, “If you want to meet bamboo, sit with bamboo”.
+“If you want to meet bamboo, sit with bamboo”.

 But hey, I think I’ve made my point.